Search suggestions update instantly to match the search query.

 Your tuition fees cover:

-- The cost of your degree at the University as well as charges for registration, tuition, supervision, and examinations
+The cost of your degree at the University as well as charges for registration, tuition, supervision, and examinations (if applicable).

 You'll also need to consider some costs to studying, that won't be included in your tuition fees.
 This could be something like books, specialist equipment and optional field trips.
 To find out more about what these costs could look like, you'll need to go to your course: